cogentcore/core/README.md

 Ki Nodes can be used as fields in a struct -- they function much like pre-defined Children elements, and all the standard FuncDown* iterators traverse the fields automatically.
 The Ki Init function automatically names these structs with their field names, and sets the parent to the parent struct.

-## GoGi Graphical Interface
+## GoGi Graphical Interface and Gide IDE App

-The first and most important application of GoKi is the `GoGi` graphical interface system, in the `gi` package.
+The first and most important application of GoKi is the [GoGi](https://github.com/goki/gi) graphical interface system, in the `gi` package, and the [Gide](https://github.com/goki/gide) IDE built on top of GoGi.
 The scene graph of Ki elements automatically drives minimal refresh updates, and the signaling framework supports gui event delivery and e.g., the "onclick" event signaling from the `Button` widget, etc.  In short, GoGi provides a complete interactive 2D and 3D GUI environment in native Go, in perhaps the fewest lines of code of any such system.
 Part of this is the natural elegance of Go, but GoKi enhances that by providing the robust natural primitives needed to express all the GUI functionality.
 Because GoGi is based around standard CSS styles, SVG rendering, and supports all the major HTML elements, it (will) provide a lightweight, transparent, good-enough-for-many-apps native web browser.
 This (will) provide an potential alternative to chromium / electron for universal web-app deployment.

 # Code Map